-[REVIEW] Love In The Big City film
+[REVIEW] Love In The Big City film and drama

 Film version of Park Sang Young's Love In The Big City.
+I have now added some thoughts to the drama version.

 The film is focused more on the first story "Jae Hee" when our main character Jang Heung Soo (Young in the book) meets his best friend Jae Hee.
 The friendship between a straight woman and a closeted gay man, both whom enjoy partying, drinking, smoking and having short flings.
 Time moves forward, their characters experience ups and downs, heart ache and adulting dramas.
 They keep finding each other over the years no matter how much they argued and help one another where needed e.g. when Jae Hee tried to tell her fiance she wasn't cheating on him with Heung Soo because he was gay and the eventual ex-fiance was not convinced.